Dwayne Harris

-Dwayne Lenard Harris (born September 16, 1987) is a former American football wide receiver and return specialist.
-He was drafted by the Dallas Cowboys in the sixth round of the 2011 NFL Draft.
-He played college football at East Carolina.
+Dwayne Lenard Harris (born September 16, 1987) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL).
+He played college football for the East Carolina Pirates.
+He was selected by the Dallas Cowboys in the sixth round of the 2011 NFL draft.

-Early years
+Early life

 Harris played quarterback for the football team at Tucker High School in Tucker, Georgia.
 He was considered one of the best quarterbacks in the southeast by Prep Star Magazine.
-He was a 4A All-State selection, leading Tucker to a 10-1 record his senior year.
+He was a 4A All-State selection, leading Tucker to a 10–1 record his senior year.

 College career

 As a redshirt freshman, he played in all 13 games and was named to the conference's all freshmen team as a punt returner.
 East Carolina University won the 2007 Hawaii Bowl against Boise State on a team that also featured future NFL running back, Chris Johnson.
 As a sophomore, he played in 10 games before injuring his foot playing against Southern Miss.
 Regardless of his injury, East Carolina University won the 2008 Conference USA Championship against Tulsa.

-In his junior year, he was named to the Conference USA first-team and as the C-USA Special Teams Player-of-the-Year.
+In his junior year, he was named to the Conference USA first-team and as the C-USA Special Teams Player of the Year.
 He played in all 14 games, including a victory against Houston in the 2009 C-USA Championship and a loss to Arkansas in the 2010 Liberty Bowl.
 In his senior year, Harris played in all 13 games and won the C-USA MVP award.
 The Pirates lost to Maryland in the 2010 Military Bowl.

 He finished his college career with school records for receptions (268) and receiving yards (3,001).
 He was the first player in school history to top 100 receptions in a season (101 as a senior) and the second player to gain over 6,000 career all-purpose yards (6,380).
 He is second in school history with 102 kickoff returns for 2,374 yards.